timueh/how-to-write-a-paper/readme.md

 3. [Also see Henning\'s Schulzrinne\'s recommendations](http://www.cs.columbia.edu/~hgs/etc/writing-bugs.html), but do not follow his recommendations on inline enumeration and bullets.

+**The following style advice was added by [@timueh](https://github.com/timueh)**

+4. Once you have written a fair amount of text, put it aside.
+Leave it untouched at least for a day.
+5. When proof-reading, mumble or, better yet, read out loud.
+Speaking comes naturally to humans, but writing is a cultural trait.
+Writing means *to speak through words*.
+Mumbling turns writing into reading: the brain processing sound waves.
+6. Ask others to proof-read your paper.
+7. Remove unnecessary words not in the first draft, but in the close-to-final one.

 # Final pass: Remove

 You have written your paper, or at least you believe so.
 Well, you now